The halo 3-point correlation function: a methodological analysis: Measuring the 3PCF

 In Fig.~\ref{fig:correlation} we compare instead the two correlation matrices $c_{i,j}$, defined in eq.~(\ref{eq:corr}), with the {\Min} one in the upper-left triangle and the {\Pin} one from the 10,000 mocks in the lower-right triangle.
 Small differences in the most off-diagonal elements are barely visible.

-A more quantitative comparison is shown in Fig.~\ref{fig:corr_rows} in terms of cuts across the correlation matrix: the black dots show a row of the {\Min} correlation matrix, with the error bars estimated from the Jackknife error, while the yellow curve connects the elements from the same row in the {\Pin} matrix.
+A more quantitative comparison is shown in Fig.~\ref{fig:corr_rows} in terms of cuts across the correlation matrix: the black dots show a row of the {\Min} correlation matrix, with the error bars estimated from the scatter of subsets of 298 realisations extracted from the 10,000 {\Pin} mocks, while the yellow curve connects the elements from the same row in the {\Pin} matrix.
 The 3PCF covariance matrix estimated from the 10000 {\Pin} mocks and the one from the 298 {\Min} simulations agree with each other within the uncertainty estimated for the latter.
+We also quantify the distribution of residuals of the elements of the two covariance matrices, in units of their standard deviation $\equiv \left( C_{i,j}^M-C_{i,j}^P\right)/\sigma_{C_{i,j}}$.
+The residuals are normally distributed, with mean $\sim0.2$ and standard deviation $\sim0.95$, close to a standard normal distribution.
+This deviation is indeed small with respect to the variance and can be safely ignored.
 We shall consider the {\Pin} covariance as a reference and will use it to perform all likelihood analyses presented in what follows.